Apadmi-Engineering/Mockzilla/CONTRIBUTING.md

 ## Running the app
 1. Go into the `lib` directory in Android Studio.
 2. Run `./gradlew :mockzilla-management-ui:desktop:run`

+!!! note
+    For front end development, you'll need to be connected to a running Mockzilla instance.
+You can use an app you already have or run one of the demo apps in the top level of the repo :)
 ## Write your code!

 1. Checkout the tests.
 The library is setup with TDD in mind, we recommend writing your tests first!